flox/flox/crates/flox/doc/flox-activate.md

 [ -- `<command>` [ `<argument>` ] ]
 :   Command to run in the environment.
-    Spawns the command in an ephmenral environemnt that does not leak into the calling process.
+    Spawns the command in an ephmenral environment that does not leak into the calling process.